denis-postanogov/UserManualPdf100/README.md

 # UserManualPdf100 Dataset

-Collection of multilingual User Manuals (PDF documents) to use as a test dataset for different projects.
+Collection of language-annotated multilingual User Manuals (PDF documents) to use as a test dataset for different projects.
+Each user manual is a multipage document, in most of the cases having the same text data written in many languages.
+The table of contents page usually lists all the languages, that is why it was easier to annotate pages with language identifiers.
+Language annotation is done per-page, and located in `data/pdf-page-lang-annotation.txt` file.

+The user manuals are shared as web links to PDF files, so you may download them from internet based on `data/pdf-links.txt` list using any tool you want.
+Alternatively you may use the GNU Make script from this project to download and check the files with one command in Linux.
+Additionally, for testing OCR projects, you can extract images with specific make target, if you have all dependencies installed on your machine.

 ## How to obtain PDF files